-Did you know that the average Wellington household disposes of 3.2kg of food waste per week?
-This adds up to 30,000 tonnes of food waste going to landfill per year, the same weight as 62 jumbo jets!
+Did you know that the average Wellington household disposes of 3.2kg of food per week?
+This adds up to 30,000 tonnes of food going to landfill per year - the same weight as 62 jumbo jets!

-In a landfill, food waste is buried by other rubbish and crushed, which limits its exposure to sunlight, oxygen, and helpful microorganisms.
-As food waste breaks down without oxygen, it releases methane, a powerful greenhouse gas.
+In a landfill, food is buried by other rubbish and crushed, which limits its exposure to sunlight, oxygen, and helpful microorganisms.
+In this environment, food rots rather than composts and as it breaks down it releases methane, a powerful greenhouse gas.

 What is composting